sfirke/march-mania/README.md

 Predicting March Madness
 ------------------------

+Kaggle's March Madness competition is a fun introduction to machine learning.
+And if you happen to like college basketball, you'll like that in this competition you can't bust your bracket, since you make a prediction for every game.

-I entered the March Mania competition on Kaggle in 2016.
-It was my first foray into machine learning and the competition makes for a fun introductory opportunity.
-My simple process, using tidyverse functions in R, placed in the top 10%.
+In 2016, my simple process using tidyverse functions in R placed in the top 10%.
+I refined it a bit for 2017 and finished in the top 25%.

-I'm sharing my code and process here for others to use as a starting point to learn from.
+I'm sharing my code and process here for others to use as a starting point.

 What's here
 -----------

-In the March Mania competition, you estimate how likely it is that Team A beats Team B, for each of the &gt;1,000 possible matchups in the tournament.
-[My script](march_madness_how_to.Rmd) annotates the code and process for each step of:
+In the Kaggle competition, you estimate how likely it is that Team A beats Team B, for each of the &gt;1,000 possible matchups in the tournament. **[My guide](march_madness_how_to.Md)** documents a set of scripts for each step of:

 -   Deciding on possible input parameters
--   Scraping web data with the rvest package
+-   Scraping the input data with the `rvest` package
 -   Cleaning and joining data sources to get tidy, prediction-ready data
 -   Training and evaluating machine learning models on the data
 -   Making and submitting predictions